 Paul joined Fiduchi in July 2017 as Head of Operations & Risk and was recently appointed to the Fiduchi Board as Director of Operations.
-Having qualified as a Chartered Accountant in 2002, and subsequently attaining his STEP qualification, Paul has built a strong background in operations, finance, risk, compliance and client service delivery within the fiduciary industry.
+Having qualified as a Chartered Accountant in 2002, and subsequently attaining his STEP qualification and becoming a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW) in 2020.
+Paul has built a strong background in operations, finance, risk, compliance and client service delivery within the fiduciary industry.

 Paul also worked for the Jersey Financial Services Commission in the supervision of trust company businesses.
 Paul is responsible for ensuring that the business is able to meet the needs of our clients by ensuring that our service platform and delivery is efficient, effective and robust on a day to day basis.
 He keeps the cogs working no matter what!